Skip to content

 Protection Against Unfair Eviction

 During a fixed-term tenancy, your landlord cannot evict you without proper legal process.
-Even after the fixed term, adequate notice must be given.
+Even after the fixed term ends, adequate notice must be given before you are required to vacate.

 The Rent Tribunal